 Flobeds, another Certified B Corporation, as well makes latex topped mattresses (like Savvy Rest), with extensive customization options and prices starting around $1200.

 They are a family-owned and operated business, started in 1971!

 Of course, there are far more notable competitors to Leesa, especially in the relatively emerging bed-in-a-box industry—Casper, Purple, or Tuft & Needle for example.

-But, we want to make sure and provide you with other options of companies who have made clear, explicit commitments to sustainable and socially responsible business practices
+But, we want to make sure and provide you with other options of companies who have made clear, explicit commitments to sustainable and socially conscious business practices.

 Looking to Leesa for a Lovely Night’s Sleep?

 All things considered, we believe Leesa produces one of the best mattresses of its kind—reasonably priced, conveniently shipped, and made with ethics and sustainability in mind…

 And, with the 100-night sleep trial period, and a 10-year warranty, what do you have to lose trying it out?